 Using Nash Bargaining and LLMs to Systematize Fairness

-When my wife and I hired a mediator for our prenup in 2018, I assumed there’d be some kind of systematic process: gather each person’s concerns, weigh the tradeoffs, propose something fair.
-Instead it was mostly talk therapy.
-The mediator was great at getting us to open up about what we cared about, but actually synthesizing that into an agreement that addressed both sides was left as an exercise for the reader.
+When my wife and I hired a mediator for our prenup in 2018, I expected a systematic process: gather each person’s concerns, weigh the tradeoffs, propose something fair.
+Our mediator was great at the conversation work, helping us articulate what mattered.
+But synthesizing those preferences into a concrete agreement was left to us.

 That experience got me thinking about negotiation more broadly.
-Without a systematic process, outcomes default to whoever is more assertive or better at strategic bluffing.
+Without a systematic process, the outcome tends to favor whoever is more assertive or better at strategic bluffing.
 Research shows that agreeable people consistently earn less over their lifetimes.
 Not because they’re less competent, but because they’re disadvantaged by systems that reward playing hardball.

 Impact of Agreeableness on Lifetime Income